Exceptional holonomy on vector bundles with two-dimensional fibers: -structures

-In order to formulate our theorem we have to introduce several $G$-structures.
-On the total space of the bundle we want to construct a Spin($7$)- or $\text{Spin}_0(3,4)$-structure.
-In this situation, the zero section of the bundle carries a $G$-structure where $G$ is a real form of $SL(3,\mathbb{C})$.
-Finally, the set of all points with a fixed distance from the zero section carries a $G_2$-structure or a $G_2^{\ast}$-structure.
+In order to prove our theorem we have to introduce several $G$-structures.
+We start with $G$-structures on 6-dimensional manifolds and then proceed to the 7- and 8-dimensional case.
 A well written introduction to all of these $G$-structures can be found in Cort\'{e}s et al. \cite{Cortes}.
-We use similar conventions as \cite{Cortes} and only recapitulate the facts which we need for our considerations.

-We first take a look at the case where $G$ is a real form of $SL(3,\mathbb{C})$.
-The other $G$-structures can be build up from these ones.
-There are three real forms of $SL(3,\mathbb{C})$ namely $SU(3)$, $SU(1,2)$, and $SL(3,\mathbb{R})$.
-In the later sections, we restrict ourselves to $SU(3)$- and $SU(1,2)$-structures.
-Nevertheless, we introduce all three types of $G$-structures in this subsection, since they share many properties.

-All of the $G$-structures from this section can be described with help of certain differential forms.
-We will index the differential forms by the corresponding group $G$ in order to avoid confusion.
-Throughout the article we use the following convention.
+We use similar conventions as \cite{Cortes} and only recapitulate the facts that we need for our considerations.
+Although a $G$-structure is in general defined as a principal bundle, all $G$-structures in this section can be described with help of certain differential forms.
+Throughout this article we use the following convention.

 \begin{Conv} Let $(v_i)_{i\in I}$ be a basis of a vector space $V$.
-We denote its dual basis by $(v^i)_{i\in I}$ and abbreviate $v^{i_1} \wedge \ldots \wedge v^{i_j}$ by $v^{i_1\ldots i_j}$. \end{Conv}
+We denote its dual basis by $(v^i)_{i\in I}$ and abbreviate $v^{i_1} \wedge \ldots \wedge v^{i_k}$ by $v^{i_1\ldots i_k}$. \end{Conv}

 Let $(e_i)_{i=1,\ldots,6}$ be the canonical basis of $\mathbb{R}^6$.
 We define the 2-forms

 and